 - 1.1.
-Aeroplanes shall be operated in accordance with a comprehensive and detailed Code of performance established or adopted by the Director General of Civil Aviation. - 1.2.
-Except as provided in paragraph 4, single-engine aeroplanes shall only be operated in conditions of weather and light, and over such routes and diversions therefrom, that permit a safe forced landing to be executed in the event of engine failure. - 1.3.
-For aeroplanes for which Parts IIIA and IIIB of Annex 8 are not applicable because of the exemption provided for in Article 41 of the Convention, the DGCA should ensure that the level of performance specified in paragraph 2 should be met as far as practicable.
+Aeroplanes shall be operated in accordance with a comprehensive and detailed Code of performance established or adopted by the DGCA (SLCAP 4515 Aircraft Performance Code). - 1.2.
+Except as provided in paragraph 4 of this IS, single-engine aeroplanes shall only be operated in conditions of weather and light, and over such routes and diversions therefrom, that permit a safe forced landing to be executed in the event of engine failure. - 1.3.
+For aeroplanes for which IS 084 are not applicable because of the exemption provided for in Article 41 of the Convention, the DGCA should ensure that the level of performance specified in paragraph 2 should be met as far as practicable.

-2. Applicable to aeroplanes certificated in accordance with Parts IIIA and IIIB of Annex 8
+2. Applicable to aeroplanes certificated in accordance with IS 084

-2.1.
-The requirements contained in 2.2 to 2.11 of this IS inclusive are applicable to the aeroplanes to which Parts IIIA and IIIB of Annex 8 is applicable and they do not include quantitative specifications comparable to those found in the applicable airworthiness requirements.

-2.2.
-The level of performance defined by the appropriate parts of the requirements referred to in paragraph 1.1 for the aeroplanes designated in paragraph 2.1 shall be at least substantially equivalent to the overall level embodied in the requirements of this document.
+- 2.1.
+The requirements contained in 2.2 to 2.11 inclusive are applicable to the aeroplanes to which IS 084 is applicable and they do not include quantitative specifications comparable to those found in the applicable airworthiness requirements. - 2.2.
+The level of performance defined by the appropriate parts of the requirements referred to in paragraph 1.1 of this IS for the aeroplanes designated in paragraph 2.1 of this IS shall be at least substantially equivalent to the overall level embodied in the requirements of this document.

-Note.- Appendix 3 to this IS contains guidance material which indicates the level of performance intended by the Standards and Recommended Practices of this chapter
+Appendix 3 of this IS contains guidance material which indicates the level of performance intended by this IS.

 - 2.3.
 An aeroplane shall be operated in compliance with the terms and conditions stipulated in its certificate of airworthiness and within the approved operating limitations contained in its flight manual. - 2.4.
 DGCA may take such precautions as are reasonably possible to ensure that the general level of safety contemplated by these provisions is maintained under all expected operating conditions, including those not covered specifically by the provisions of this document. - 2.5.
-A flight shall not be commenced unless the performance information provided in the flight manual, supplemented as necessary with other data acceptable to the DGCA, indicates that the requirements of paragraph 2.6 to 2.11 can be complied with for the flight to be undertaken. - 2.6.
-In applying the requirements of this document, account shall be taken of all factors that significantly affect the performance of the aeroplane, including but not limited to: the mass of the aeroplane, the operating procedures, the pressure-altitude appropriate to the elevation of the aerodrome, the ambient temperature, the wind, the runway slope, and surface conditions of the runway i.e., presence of snow, slush, water, and/or ice for landplanes, water surface condition for seaplanes.
+A flight shall not be commenced unless the performance information provided in the flight manual, supplemented as necessary with other data acceptable to the DGCA, indicates that the requirements of paragraph 2.6 to 2.11 of this IS can be complied with for the flight to be undertaken. - 2.6.
+In applying this IS, account shall be taken of all factors that significantly affect the performance of the aeroplane, including but not limited to: the mass of the aeroplane, the operating procedures, the pressure-altitude appropriate to the elevation of the aerodrome, the runway slope, the ambient temperature, the wind, and surface conditions of the runway at the expected time of use, i.e. presence of snow, slush, water, and/or ice for landplanes, water surface condition for seaplanes.
 Such factors shall be taken into account directly as operational parameters or indirectly by means of allowances or margins, which may be provided in the scheduling of performance data or in the comprehensive and detailed code of performance in accordance with which the aeroplane is being operated.

-Note: Guidelines on using runway surface condition information on board Aircraft in accordance with Chapter 4.11 of IS 013.
-(Applicable on 05th November 2020.)
+Guidelines for using runway surface condition information on board aircraft in accordance with Chapter 4.11 of IS 013.